cybertheopal/Sentinel-KQL-Queries-Security-Analyst/README.md

-# Security Analyst Workflow KQL Queries for Microsoft Sentinel (Real-World Example)
+# Security Analyst Workflow KQL Queries for Microsoft Sentinel (Real-World Examples)

 These are practical KQL queries used in real-world Microsoft Sentinel environments for detecting suspicious behavior, attacker TTPs, and system anomalies.